 but each ticket has its own set of rules.
 Similar tickets sold by different travel

-agencies may have very different rules, and airlines often have incomplete
+may have very different rules.
+Airlines often have incomplete

 information and provide inaccurate advice about the rules of tickets purchased